AniketTiwari09/BoxingPunchDetection/README.md

-# BoxingWithML
+# Boxing&ML

-BoxingWithML is a project focused on detecting fists and counting punches during boxing sessions.
+Boxing&ML is a project focused on detecting fists and counting punches during boxing sessions.
 By leveraging Mediapipe and OpenCV, it provides real-time punch tracking from video feeds, distinguishing between left and right-hand punches with visual overlays for clarity.

 ## Features